10 Chart Types

 Select any cell in the data area.

-Choose Insert > Insert Scatter (XY) or Bubble Chart (group Charts) > Scatter.
+Choose Insert > Insert Scatter (XY) or Bubble Chart (Charts group) > Scatter.

-Change the scale of the horizontal axis so that it runs from 160 to 190, with increments of 5.
+Change the scale of the horizontal axis to run from 160 to 190, with increments of 5.

-Change the scale of the vertical axis so that it runs from 40 to 80, with increments of 5.
+Change the scale of the vertical axis to run from 40 to 80, with increments of 5.

 Select axis > Right click > Format Axis > Axis Options